nazwhale/spaceship/README.md

 #### Day 2
-*Lunar Module Pilot Odendaal's log, stardate 23.5.2017*
+*Lunar Module Pilot Odendaal's log, stardate 23.5.2017* - *Writing from the HMS Challenger.*

 Building on our day 1 success we were all energized to dive a little deeper into VR.
 However after a good start we kept hitting blockers and our lack of experience in VR was becoming apparent.
 Post lunch we changed course and experiment with using [A-Frame](https://aframe.io) to build our VR model.
 Being built by the originators of WebVR and providing a clear structure to use `three.js`, we were starting to see immediate results.